kuzzleio/kuzzle-enterprise-probe/README.md

 - `filter` configures what documents/messages will be watched:
   - if empty, undefined or null, all documents/messages sent to the corresponding index-collection pair will be collected
   - otherwise, a filter can be set, using [Kuzzle DSL](http://kuzzle.io/guide/#filtering-syntax)
-- `mapping` configures the mapping of the field `content` in the probe's measurement collection:
+- `mapping` configures the mapping of collected fields in the probe's measurement collection:
-  - empty, null or undefined: no mapping is applied on the `content` field
+  - empty, null or undefined: lets Elasticsearch choose a default mapping for collected fields (not recommended)
-  - a valid [Elasticsearch mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) for the field content: applies the mapping to the non-existing collection
+  - a valid [Elasticsearch mapping](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/mapping.html) for the field content: applies the mapping to the non-existing collection
     - the mapping will not apply if the collection already exists
     - the mapping will not apply if `collects` is empty
     - :warning: no check is done between `collects` fields and the provided mapping